 “I mean, you aren’t wrong, annoyingly.
 But it really wasn’t a positive experience in my mind.
 So calling it a dream is probably farfetched.”
 Roxanne looked around the mans sitting position and twisted her head.

 The man pulled a silver piece from his bag and placed it on the counter.
-Slowly pushing it across the counter with one finger looked to Roxanne longingly.
+Slowly pushing it across the counter with one finger looked at Roxanne longingly.

 Roxanne rolled her eyes and wandered out of sight.
-When she returned she had a plate full of shaved meats and roast vegetables.
+When she returned, she had a plate full of shaved meats and roast vegetables.
 Placing it down on the counter top she slid it across.
-The plate size making the mans hands almost seem child sized.
+The plate size makes the man’s hands almost seem child-sized.

 Roxanne raised one eyebrow and rolled her tongue in her mouth before answering.